Undervalued, 5.4%-Yielding Hasbro Stock Has 75% Upside

 As mentioned earlier, the company expected 2022 to be challenging, but it took that opportunity to invest in its business growth.
 That included acquiring “D&D Beyond” for $146.0 million in May of that year, in a deal that became earnings-accretive in the fourth quarter.

-Going forward, despite a weak near-term shipment outlook, Hasbro, Inc. has maintained a long-term forecast of mid-single-digit sales growth through 2027.
+Despite a weak near-term shipment outlook, Hasbro, Inc. has maintained a long-term forecast of mid-single-digit sales growth through 2027.
 The company expects its operating cash flow to nearly double in 2023.
 Furthermore, it’s working to reduce its owned and retail inventory levels further this year.

 Plans to Grow Profits 50% Over Next 3 Years

-Hasbro and similar companies have seen their financials take a hit over the last few quarters.
 To combat the toy, game, and entertainment industry’s headwinds, Hasbro introduced its “Blueprint 2.0” initiative last October.
 (Source: “Hasbro Announces Plan to Grow Profit 50% Over Next Three Years,” Hasbro, Inc., October 4, 2022.)

 The new plan features near-term changes that should deliver positive financial impacts as early as the fourth quarter of this year.
 Those changes include focusing on a few big brands and advancing direct-to-consumer capabilities and licensing.